Jim Babjak: Recognition

 In 2019, Babjak, along with his bandmates in the Smithereens, were inducted into the class of 2018 New Jersey Hall of Fame.
 He has also been inducted into the White Castle "Cravers Hall of Fame" class of 2002 for his song "White Castle Blues."

 Babjak was rated #8 in the Asbury Park Press’ list of The 17 Greatest N.J.
 Guitarists of All Time.

 His composition, "Waking Up on Christmas Morning," was rated # 9 in the Asbury Park Press "The Christmas Top 10".

 According to Goldmine Magazine, among the bands influenced by the Smithereens was Nirvana.

 Babjak's guitar and other memorabilia from the Smithereens are on display at the Grammy Museum Experience in Newark at the Prudential Center.

 In May 2024, on a list including Bruce Springsteen, Les Paul, Al DiMeola, and Lenny Kaye, among others, Guitar World named Babjak one of the 30 Greatest Garden State Guitarists of All Time.

 Personal life

 Babjak lives in Manalapan Township, New Jersey.
 At one time, Babjak had a day job working at a bank.

-Jim is the owner of Babjax Coffee, providing whimsically named premium roasted whole bean and ground coffee varieties which can be purchased online and at Smithereens gigs.